rubyworks/rulebow/README.md

 very simple and bery useful definition.
 It returns `true` when ever a mathcing file has changed from one execution of the script to the next.
-In other words, per this example, whenever a Ruby file in the `lib` directory changes, Osu is going to run the units tests in the `test` directory.
+In other words, per this example, whenever a Ruby file in the `lib` directory changes, Ergo is going to run the units tests in the `test` directory.

-Okay, so now we have a example rules script and have a basic grasp of how it works, we can run it simple by invoking the `osu` command on command line.
+Okay, so now we have a example rules script and have a basic grasp of how it works, we can run it simple by invoking the `ergo` command on command line.

-    $ osu
+    $ ergo

 And away we go!!!